integrated marketing

 Each channel generates momentum for and receives momentum from the other channels.
 The results are greater than the sum of their parts.

-To see how, just take any two channels and forecast the results of separate initiatives versus a joint effort.
-Let’s look at public relations and content.
+To highlight this, take any two channels and forecast the results of separate initiatives versus a joint effort.
+Let’s look at public relations and content as an example.
 PR initiatives can be routine and lackluster when there isn’t great content to share.
-(When’s the last time you read a gripping company press release?)
-On the other hand, great content can’t have meaningful momentum if there’s nobody to facilitate sharing it.

-But if the two teams work together on the same content push, they have everything they need: content that’s worth sharing and an expert approach to sharing it.
+However, if the two teams work together on the same content push, they have everything they need: content that’s worth sharing and an expert approach to sharing it.
 They can now combine their separate goals into the same set of metrics for SEO that monitor traffic and inbound links.
 And their expectations for results can be sky-high compared to before.

-How to create an integrated marketing strategy
+How to create an integrated marketing strategy in 9 steps

-Understand your audience
+1. Understand your audience

 • Who shares your values?